formulake/comfyuinode-scan-clone/README.md

 A Gradio-based GUI tool designed to simplify managing `custom_nodes` in your [ComfyUI](https://github.com/comfyanonymous/ComfyUI) setup.
 This app helps scan, export, and restore GitHub repositories in the `custom_nodes` directory using a visual interface with live status updates.

+Also included is a simple .bat file to create a fresh install of ComfyUI with all the dependencies and ComfyUI-Manager available at the first run.
+Just run the `Install ComfyUI` file and it will check for your python version, git install and CUDA version before asking you if you want to proceed.
+This makes it easy to get ComfyUI up and running before you populate your `custom_nodes` directory with your original list of nodes.

 ---

 ## 🔧 Features